-2.2.2 Solar Component
+1.2.2 Solar Component

-The solar power generation component of the Project will include the installation of approximately 425,000 solar photovoltaic (PV) panels on an area bounded by Mt.
+The solar power generation component of the Project will include the installation of approximately 425,000 solar photovoltaic (PV) panels on land designated for this purpose bounded by Mt.
 Olivet Rd on the west, Meadows Rd on the north, Sutor Rd on the east and Haldimand Rd 20 on the south (see Attachment A).